 Already official in China, Asus' ROG Phone 2 got its global reveal at the IFA tradeshow on 4 September, going on sale in mid-September from 899€.

 A gaming phone with some meaty hardware including the Snapdragon 855 Plus, 12GB of RAM, 512GB of storage and a 6,000mAh battery, the updated ROG phone also gets a larger 6.59in display with a 120Hz refresh rate and 1ms response time.

 To combat heat a fan that clips on to the rear and doubles as a kickstand is supplied in the box, while a vapour chamber and vents can also help dissipate heat.

 Read more about the Asus ROG Phone 2.

-Samsung Galaxy Fold - September 2019
+Samsung Galaxy Fold - On sale 18 September 2019

 The Galaxy Fold has a 7.3in Dynamic AMOLED screen with a 4.2:3 aspect ratio, but folds inward to fit into a pocket.
 In this position there's a 4.6in cover display, a Super AMOLED panel with a 21:9 aspect ratio.